rahulgit64/Algo-Project/README.md

 # Features

+- Details about Metropolitan University(MU)
+- Details about all Engi.
+Departments in MU.
-- The project helps the student admission proces step by step.
+- The project helps the student admission proces.
 - Displays Course Details.
 - Displays fee structure.
-- Details about Metropolitan University(MU)

 # Screen-shots